matt-finish/praetorian-crypto/README.md

 Optional Step.
 (Actually just skip it.
 Anything in this paragraphy just skip completely.
 It's only here for documentation).
 I initially used this but added it into the level4_simplified.py program:
-The wordlist generator to create the 3 tripple buzzwords can be found in the root directory of the repo.
+The wordlist generator to create the 3 triple buzzwords can be found in the root directory of the repo.
 To run it use `python wordlist_generator.py > output_wordlist.txt` and make sure the file `wordlist1.txt` is in the same directory as the wordlist_generator.
 This will create a file about 3.2 GB large.
 Now I'm working on a way to shorten the hashing algorithm.

 Okay, so i've shortened the hashing algorithm and have uploaded my script in the root directory of the repo.
 It is called `level4_simplified.py`.
 Go into the script and change the name of the wordlist and the hash you are trying to achieve.
 Run it like this `python level4_simplified.py > possible_passwords.txt` because it will spit out tons of possible passwords.
 I have another script that will run this against the api once the possible_passwords list generates.
 Give it about an hour to churn out all the possible passwords.